chenlabUIUC/trainingDataAugmentation/README.md

 ---------------
 1. The augmented training datasets in TIFF format are zip-compressed and stored under folder "training data/".
 2. The manually labeled images, coresponding labels, and the augmentation codes are under folders "tetrahedra/" and "patchy nanoprism/".
 3. The jupyter notebook codes (augmentation.ipynb) can be opened by jupyter notebook in Anaconda.
 The require packages include JupyterLab, TensorFlow, OpenCV, and Pillow.
-The codes are tested with Python 3.7 without a GPU.
+The codes are tested with Python 3.7 without GPU.
 4. The code reads labels and images under folder "manual label/" and output labels and images into folders "label/" and "train/".

 Note